zhuonanhao/DDG_Tutorial_Website/getting-started.md

 1. **The system struct**, e.g., rod struct or plate struct, which contains all necessary information for a structure.
 2. **The element struct**, which contains information for all local elements.
-3. **Mapping**, which defined the relationship between the global DOF vector and the constrained and free DOF vector.
+3. **Mapping**, which defines the relationship between the global DOF vector and the constrained and free DOF vector.

 ### Simulation loop